microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ### Step 2 - Execute Outlined Features via Postman Collection

-Once Postman is set up and configured, download these DICOM instances (.dcm) as samples from the [dicom-server (OSS) repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms).
-You will need to attach them when you upload files to the DICOM service.
+Once Postman is set up and configured, please go to [this repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms) and download the DICOM instances (.dcm).
+You will need to attach these .dcm files when you upload data to the DICOM service.

 The `Conformance-as-Postman` collection has a complete set of API calls that you can execute one by one.
 See the list below for details.
 Be sure to create a `service-url` parameter in your `DICOM-service` Postman environment for storing the Service URL: `https://<workspacename-dicomservicename>.dicom.azurehealthcareapis.com`.
 When ready to start making API calls, put the `{{service-url}}` placeholder in the Postman URL address field for each call in the `Conformance-as-Postman` collection.